markmals/tanstack-react-start-contacts/ARCHITECTURE.md

     "name": "tanstack-react-start-contacts",
     "compatibility_date": "2026-05-17",
     "compatibility_flags": ["nodejs_compat"],
-    "main": "@tanstack/react-start/server-entry"
+    "main": "@tanstack/react-start/server-entry",
 }
 ```

-- `main` points at the TanStack Start server entry export, *not* a local
+- `main` points at the TanStack Start server entry export, _not_ a local
   file.
 The Vite + cloudflare plugins compose to produce a Worker bundle
   that runs through this entry.
 - `nodejs_compat` is required for some Convex client internals.